 Sleeping should be a pleasant experience for everyone, including you.
 It can be frustrating to be unable to sleep soundly.
 If you find yourself having trouble falling asleep and getting into dreamland, inspect your habits and your bed.
 Finding out the cause of your sleeplessness will allow you to ascertain the right solution.

 If need a replacement for your mattress, turn to Sleep Masters Canada.
-We supply homes with quality mattresses that can promote restful sleep.
-Contact us at (416) 781-7441, or email us at firstname.lastname@example.org.
+Whether you are looking for Simmons Beautyrest mattresses, Serta Mattresses or mattresses for sale, we supply homes with quality mattresses that can promote restful sleep.
+Contact us at (416) 781-7441, or email us at [email protected].